bamaer/pdi-marklogic/README.md

 ## License and Copyright

 All material in this repository are Copyright 2002-2018 Hitachi Vantara.
 All code is licensed as Apache 2.0 unless explicitly stated.
 See the LICENSE file for more details.
+The MarkLogic Java Client API Connector included in the binary release package is also licensed as Apache 2.0, and is copyright MarkLogic Inc.

 ## Support Statement